Lipschitz homotopy convergence of Alexandrov spaces II: Introduction

 As a direct consequence, we have

 \begin{cor} $\mathcal A(n,D,v)$ is compact with respect to the $C$-Lipschitz homotopy distance.
-It contains only finitely many $C$-Lipschitz homotopy types. \end{cor}
+There are only finitely many $C$-Lipschitz homotopy types in $\mathcal A(n,D,v)$. \end{cor}

-It should be emphasized that our results are new even in the Riemannian case.
+Our results are new even in the Riemannian case (cf.\ \cite{GP}, \cite{GPW}, \cite{GPW:err}), since the previous results are all topological.
 Theorem \ref{thm:main} and Corollary \ref{cor:main} are closely related to Perelman's stability theorem (\cite{Per:alex}, \cite{K:stab}), which asserts that under the same assumption as in Theorem \ref{thm:main}, $M$ and $M'$ are homeomorphic.
-In particular, it implies the finiteness of homeomorphism types in $\mathcal A(n,D,v)$.
+In particular, this implies that the number of homeomorphism types in $\mathcal A(n,D,v)$ is finite.
 Although Perelman claimed that the stability homeomorphism can be chosen to be bi-Lipschitz, the proof has never been published.
+For a recent progress in this direction, see \cite{Al}.

+Our approach is actually quite different from the proof of Perelman's stability theorem and applicable to other settings, as we will see in the next subsection.
+In particular, the notion of quantitative Lipschitz homotopy convergence is useful beyond the realm of Alexandrov spaces, especially when one cannot expect the homeomorphism stability.
+For instance, see the third author's recent joint work \cite{NSY}, \cite{YZ}.